SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/PageSettings/Margin/README.md

 #Page Margin

-This sample demonstrate how to define margin of page.
-The default value of margin is 25 for all side.
+This sample demonstrates how to define the margin of the page.
+The default value of the margin is 25 for all side.

 ## Prerequisites